NicklasLallo/dotfiles/README.md

     - [Ag](https://github.com/BurntSushi/ripgrep) - A line-oriented search tool that recursively searches directories for a regex pattern.
 Simiar to Grep, but faster.
     - [Nerd-Fonts](https://github.com/ryanoasis/nerd-fonts) - Patch fonts with a lot of extra symbols for use in terminal and more.
 - GUI
     - [i3-gaps](https://github.com/Airblader/i3) - i3 fork with additional settings for spacing around/between windows.
+    - [pywal](https://github.com/dylanaraps/pywal) - Generate and change color-schemes on the fly.
+Change the wallpaper and the theme of most applications to match.
     - [Rofi](https://github.com/DaveDavenport/rofi) - A window switcher, application launcher and dmenu replacement.
     - [Compton](https://github.com/tryone144/compton) (Fork) - A compositor for X11.
 Allows for transparency and blur.
     - [Arc Theme](https://github.com/NicoHood/arc-theme) (Fork) - A flat theme with transparent elements for GTK 3, GTK 2, and GNOME Shell.
     - misc tamsyn - font used in polybar
     - Wuncon Siji - font used in polybar
+    - [Redshift](https://github.com/jonls/redshift) - Redshift adjusts the color temperature of your screen according to your surroundings.
+The lightbulb icon of the polybar lanches it and displays the current temperature.

+##Contributing
+I'm open to discuss suggestions, & changes.
+Feel free to send me a pull requests or message.